 With digital solutions, payments continue unhindered even when the authorised signatory is travelling and signing cheques is a challenge.
 A digitised payments process allows greater control.
 Using app-based solutions, businesses can make payments using their smartphones.

 Commercial card use is on the rise in the MENAT region.
-These can be used for anything from vendor payments to VAT and Customs clearing, with an interest-free period.
-These come equipped with a reconciliation piece, which means that there is a clear view of customer card programmes, allocated limits, real-time outstanding and available balance.
+These can be used for anything from vendor payments to VAT and Customs clearing, with an interest-free credit period.
+These come equipped with a reconciliation piece, which means that a clear view of customer card programmes, allocated limits, real-time outstanding and available balance and controls.

 They also provide visibility of all transactions, with relevant details such as value, date, merchant, origin of transaction, as well as level three data such as VAT and invoice number.